kellan/laughingmeme/_posts/2025-05-25-vibe-coding-for-teams.md

 How are you changing your leadership practices in the face of LLMs?

 You've spent $0 on LLM APIs reading this blog post.
-(But I'm pacing roughly equally spending $$ on Claude Code and Powers)